Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Molecular dyanmics simulations

 \subsection{System setup}

 We start by constructing the unit cell of the $\gamma$ form PA12 crystal.
 The $\gamma$ phase has a pseudo-hexagonal monoclinic structure with the lattice parameters summarized in Table \ref{tbl:atom} \cite{cojazzi1973crystal, inoue1973crystal}.
 Using the atomistic coordinates and the lattice parameters from the experimental literature \cite{inoue1973crystal}, the unit cell of the $\gamma$ phase is constructed.
-This monoclinic structure contains four PA12 chains and is visualized in Fig. \ref{fig:unitcell1}.
-Note that the dashed lines indicate hydrogen bonds, and the unit cell is periodic in all directions.
+This monoclinic structure contains four PA12 chains and is visualized in Figure \ref{fig:unitcell1}.
+Note that the dashed lines indicate hydrogen bonds and that the unit cell is periodic in all directions.

-Polymer chains are aligned with the y-axis, and the unit cell represents a perfect crystalline system with infinite chain length and no defects.
-Since MD simulations of triclinic boxes are computationally expensive, we transform the simulation box into an orthogonal cell with chains aligned with the z-axis, which is depicted in Fig. \ref{fig:unitcell1}.
-Then, the unit cell is duplicated by $(8 \times 4 \times 2)$ in the (x, y, z) directions, respectively, to create a supercell for MD simulations.
-The resulting model, which consists of around 9,500 atoms, has dimensions $[38.3 \rm{\AA} \times 33.2 \rm{\AA} \times 63.8 \rm{\AA} ]$, is visualized in Fig. \ref{fig:supercell}.
+Polymer chains are aligned with the y-axis, and the unit cell represents a perfect crystalline system with infinite chain length and no defects. {MD simulations of triclinic (non-orthogonal) boxes are computationally expensive, due to the irregular partitioning of the processor subdomain.
+To improve the efficiency, we transform the simulation box into an orthogonal cell with chains aligned with the z-axis, which is depicted in Figure \ref{fig:unitcell1}}.
+The unit cell is then duplicated by $(8 \times 4 \times 2)$ in the (x, y, z) directions, respectively, to create a supercell for MD simulations.
+The resulting model, which consists of around 9,500 atoms, has dimensions $[38.3 \rm{\AA} \times 33.2 \rm{\AA} \times 63.8 \rm{\AA} ]$, is visualized in Figure \ref{fig:supercell}.